 The FCCPA does not stipulate a specified timeline for an investigation but provides that an investigation by an inspector (a key step in the investigation process) should be carried out "as quickly as practicably possible".
-The FCCPC states that it is committed to providing speedy redress to valid complaints and puts its redress time between one and 45 days.
+The FCCPC states that it is committed to providing speedy redress to valid complaints and puts its redress time between one (1) to forty-five (45) days.
 Nonetheless, this is determined on a case-by-case basis and could exceed the given timeframe.